WiemMatoussi/PurchcaseProject/PurchaseProject/readme.txt

 The 'buildstore.sql' file contains the script to create the tables of our database.

 In this second part of the project, we behaved as an administrator,ie  we have presented the administrator menu.

-Our application has different functionalities, it allows:
-Adding and displaying users.
-Adding, modifying, deleting and finding books.
-Also adding an invoice, recording an order in the database and calculating the total price of an order
+Our Java application has different functionalities, it allows to:  Add and display users, Add, modify, delete and find books by their id.
+Also, it allows to add an invoice, record an order in the database and calculate the total price of an order.